RubMertens/kdg-talk-mvc/slides/01_MVC/03_setupDAL.md

-### Setup DAL

-- make Voting context
-- register singleton inmemory connection
+### The basic setup

+I've taken the liberty of setting up the basic structure.

+- DAL layer with repository & Context (and some seed data).
+    - inMemory sqllite for easy development
+- aspnet core MVC application
-- ensure created!
+    - RazorRuntimeCompilation active!